buildpacks/docs/content/docs/reference/spec/migration/buildpack-api-0.7-0.8.md

 ### Deprecate Positional Args to `build` and `detect` Executables

 The positional arguments to the `detect` and `build` executables are deprecated.
-The lifecycle now provides these values as environment variables.
+Lifecycle now accepts these values as environment variables.

 To upgrade, buildpack authors should use the following environment variables: